Kerry Carpenter Player Props: Tigers vs. Rangers

 - The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Rangers have the seventh-ranked team ERA across all MLB pitching staffs (3.78).

-- In his most recent outing on Friday against the New York Yankees, the righty tossed seven innings, giving up two earned runs while surrendering five hits.
+- In his most recent time out -- out of the bullpen on Tuesday -- the left-hander threw scoreless two-thirds of an inning against the Detroit Tigers without surrendering a hit.

-- The 28-year-old has an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
-Opponents have a .239 batting average against him.
+- In four games this season, the 25-year-old has put up an ERA of 5.40, with 7.2 strikeouts per nine innings.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.